 Yuri Myshkin, frontman for the fake Russian rock band Optometri (which disbanded in 2014), performed a live solo show on March 30.
 He played a new power ballad titled “From a Social Distance” — a song, Myshkin says, is “destined to become the official unofficial anthem of the current pandemic, and probably all other future pandemics, if we’re being honest here.”
 Watch his solo show here.

 Sharona Danz, former lead singer of the popular Madison cover band Charm School Rejects, on March 29 sang 45 minutes worth of pop songs while accompanying herself on acoustic guitar.
 Watch here.

-Madison jazz and soul singer Lo Marie livestreamed on March 28, during which she played several new songs.
-Watch her solo show archived on YouTube here and here.
+Madison jazz and soul singer Lo Marie livestreamed March 28 and April 17, during which she played several new songs.
+Watch her solo shows archived on YouTube here and here.
 More recently, Marie teamed up with fiddler Kenny Leiser for an hour-long live show in front of the Garver Feed Mill.
 Watch it here.

 Thirty-year veterans of the Madison music scene and standard bearers for gypsy jazz, Harmonious Wail livestreamed its March 27 “Quarantini Concert” from the eastside home of members Sims and Maggie Delaney-Potthoff.
 Watch the concert here.

 Gin, Chocolate & Bottle Rockets, a trio consisting of Jen Farley, Shawndell Marks and Beth Kille, livestreamed on March 20.
 The show is posted here.